alexpnt/alexpnt.github.io/site/source/_posts/dockerizing-your-django-app.md

 We now have a code base from a [web application](https://github.com/AlexPnt/MusicWallet) that let us manage users and their favourite musics, with a REST API, built with Django and the Django Rest Framework.

-In the [next post](), we will turn this application into a docker container.
+In the {% post_link dockerizing-your-django-app-2 %}, we will turn this application into a docker container.